Theta bases and log Gromov-Witten invariants of cluster varieties: Introduction

 In \S \ref{ScatterIntro} we review the construction of scattering diagrams and theta functions in the context used by \cite{GHKK}. \textbf{Lemma \ref{nondegen}} (taken from \cite[Thm.
 2.17]{Man3}) is essentially the statement that a certain multilinear $s$-point function $\Tr^s$ is sufficient to determine the multiplication rule for the theta functions.
 Much of the work of this paper is then to show that the $s$-point function $\Tr^s$ agrees with the $s$-point function $\langle \cdot \rangle$ of \eqref{spointfunction}.

 It follows from Theorem \ref{kappa} that the ring of theta functions can be viewed as an algebra over a completion of $\kk[N_1(Y_{\SSS})]$.
 In \textbf{Lemma \ref{NECoeff}} we see that the multiplication in fact restricts to give an algebra over $\kk \llb \NE(Y_{\SSS})\rrb$.
 This algebra can be identified with a ring of functions on the Langlands dual cluster variety, cf. \textbf{Remark \ref{LangRmk}}.
+We take a short detour in \S \ref{GHK1Section} to explain how the constructions of \cite{GHKK} relate to those of \cite{GHK1}---consequently, our main results apply to the \cite{GHK1} theta functions for log Calabi-Yau surfaces (Looijenga pairs) as well.

 Next, \S \ref{Review} reviews past results relating theta functions to tropical curve counts (\S \ref{ScatTheta}) and tropical curve counts to descendant log Gromov-Witten invariants of toric varieties (\S \ref{SectionLogGW}).
 The combination of these results immediately yields \textbf{Lemma \ref{GWToric}}.
 Along the way, we prove (\textbf{Corollary \ref{AmplePolynomial}}) that if $(Y,D)$ supports an ample divisor on its boundary, then the multiplication is polynomial over $\kk[\NE(Y_{\SSS})]$ (i.e., we can restrict to $\?{\QH}^0_{\log}$), thus proving another piece of Theorem \ref{MainThm}.